 * We are required by the AKC to be sure that a hunting class dachshund will fit in and be able to be handled properly by a human family.
 All our pups are AKC registered, tracked for life, and AKC REQUIRES we know where the pup lives (location).
 AKC suggests we interview potential owners with the above questions taken from their website.
 Dachshunds are cute but not a breed for everyone.
 They are notoriously difficult to potty train, and if you are a meticulous housekeeper, a poodle or sheltie might be the dog for you.
 Even if you had a well trained and housebroken dachshund before, 80% of dachshunds take up to a year to house break.

-* Dachshunds are a breed that is really cute and everyone thinks Crusoe the Celebrity Dachshund and LuLu are so cute (and we do too! we are devoted fans!) that you have to have one, be aware that so many people find dachshunds so difficult, that there is a dachshund rescue group in most states.
+* Dachshunds are a breed that is really cute and everyone loves Crusoe the Celebrity Dachshund and LouLou and they are so cute (and we think so too! we are devoted fans!) that you have to have one.
+But, be aware that so many people find dachshunds so difficult, that there is a dachshund rescue group in most states.
 Do not underestimate the noise, destruction, trouble, and barking, and devious behaviors of this breed.
 Read thoroughly the writeup below, and have a heart to heart talk with someone who owned and trained a dachshund.
+Although we believe our dogs are really perfect, dachshunds are not a breed for everyone.

 Follow us on facebook.com/doxiefun prices at facebook.com/doxiefunprices; this is a public page, so be careful about posting; the whole planet can see your posts, contact us via messenger, email, or phone - click the links to contact or phone the breeder.
 We ban bad social networking behavior, which we are so sorry to have to report.

 We aren't a puppy mill, "we" are just mom & pop paying taxes on a very serious "hobby"; we don't give a dog to just anyone, we are required by the AKC to qualify people and track them for the life of the dog.
 We will discuss with you if this is a good time to have a puppy.
 It is almost impossible to go through all 500 requests we get every year - so even if you fill out the questions, we still might not be able to sell you a pup - since we are small breeders, we cannot produce enough.
 We will not ship, but prefer to sell locally.
 Pups sold first come, first serve.
+However, if you get an appointment to see a pup, it will be here for you to put a deposit on.
+This we promise.
 You may ask even more questions, including:

 We are www.doxiefun.com, but breeders.net hosts our web page.